-Figure 5.13 shows the number of hot pixels as a function of time since the installation of WFC3 on HST as measured using the non-CTE-corrected darks, while Figure 5.14 shows the same measurement made with the CTE-corrected darks which became available in February 2016 (see WFC3 ISR 2016-08 and Section 5.4.8).
-In both figures, the alternating gray and white regions represent anneal cycle while the red vertical lines indicate the dates of the Science Instrument Control & Data Handling (SIC&DH) failures, when WFC3 was safed.
+Figure 5.13 shows the number of hot pixels as a function of time since the installation of WFC3 on HST as measured using the non-CTE-corrected darks, while Figure 5.14 shows the same measurement made with the CTE-corrected darks which first became available in February 2016 (see WFC3 ISR 2016-08 and Section 5.4.8).
 Prior to Oct.
 2009, WFC3 safings warmed the chips to 20°C, the temperature attained in the annealing procedure.
-The green and yellow vertical lines indicate when darks were acquired with post-flash of 12 e-/pix and 20 e-/pix, respectively, to reduce CTE losses (Section 5.4.11).
-The increased background level introduced by the flash reduces the trailing of electrons from hot pixels along columns during the readout, so more hot pixels are detected above the threshold, accounting for the discontinuity in the number of hot pixels at those times.
+Blue points indicate darks acquired with no postflash; red and green points indicate darks that were acquired with post-flash (at levels of 12 e-/pix and 20 e-/pix, respectively), a change made to reduce CTE losses (Section 5.4.11).
+The increased background level introduced by post-flash reduces the trailing of electrons from hot pixels along columns during the readout, so more hot pixels are detected above the threshold, accounting for the discontinuity in the number of hot pixels at those transition points.
 Less trailing from hot pixels results in a corresponding drop in the measured dark rate as well (Section 5.4.8).
 The number of permanent hot pixels, i.e., pixels that the anneals are unable to fix, is growing by 0.03-0.1% per month whether using non-CTE-corrected darks or CTE-corrected darks (WFC3 ISR 2016-08).

-Figure 5.13: Hot pixel growth for the WFC3/UVIS chip2 detector between anneals from June 2009 to Nov 2022, as measured from non-CTE-corrected darks.
-The use of 12 and 20 e-/pix post-flash accounts for the discontinuities in Nov 2012 and Nov 2020, respectively.
-The grey and white shading marks the monthly anneal periods, and the red lines indicate when WFC3 was safed.
+Figure 5.13: Hot pixel growth for the WFC3/UVIS CCD 2 detector between anneals from June 2009 to October 2024, as measured from non-CTE-corrected darks ("blv\tmp" FITS files).
+Points are color-coded by post-flash levels for UVIS dark frames.
+Light and dark gray vertical shading indicates the monthly anneal periods.
+Vertical dashed lines mark some of the HST safing events within the past five years.

-Figure 5.14: Hot pixel growth for the WFC3/UVIS chip2 detector between anneals from June 2009 to Nov 2022, as measured from CTE-corrected darks.
-The use of 12 and 20 e-/pix post-flash accounts for the discontinuities in Nov 2012 and Nov 2021, respectively.
-The grey and white shading marks the monthly anneal periods, and the red lines indicate when WFC3 was safed.
+Figure 5.14: Hot pixel growth for the WFC3/UVIS CCD 2 detector between anneals from June 2009 to October 2024, as measured from CTE-corrected darks ("blc\tmp" FITS files).
+Points are color-coded by post-flash levels for UVIS dark frames.
+Light and dark gray vertical shading indicates the monthly anneal periods.
+Vertical dashed lines mark some of the HST safing events within the past five years.

-There are three obvious differences between the measurements of hot pixels using the non-CTE-corrected darks (Figure 5.13) and using the CTE-corrected darks (Figure 5.14).
+There are three significant differences between the measurements of hot pixels using the non-CTEcorrected darks (Figure 5.13) and using the CTE-corrected darks (Figure 5.14).
 With the pixel-based CTE correction, there is a tightening of the spread of the measurements of the percentage of hot pixels over time.
-The percentages and the growth rate are also less for the CTE-corrected darks than for the un-corrected darks.
-These differences occur as the CTE correction algorithm helps return electrons that have trailed out of their original pixel back to their pixels of origin, which leads to additional (and more reliably) detected hot pixels.
+The percentages and the growth rate are also lower for the CTE-corrected darks than for the un-corrected darks.
+These differences occur because the CTE correction algorithm helps return electrons that have trailed out of their original pixel back to their pixels of origin, which leads to additional (and more reliably) detected hot pixels.
 Since hot pixels are defined above a specific cutoff, when electrons trail into pixels they don't belong in, this adds additional noise to the hot pixel measurements by adding false positives or reducing a hot pixel below the cutoff level.
-The result is a larger spread in the measurements towards higher rates at a given date, as seen in the non-CTE-corrected measurements in Figure 5.13.
+The result is a larger spread in the measurements towards higher rates at a given date, as seen in the non-CTEcorrected measurements in Figure 5.13.